Kristina01111000/notesforresume/README.md

 I make attractive usable websites for small businesses who want to have someone else take care of their website.

-Modern businesses really need a website to advertise their business.

 When I make a site I primarily use wordpress, which is a website creation platform.